keweimao/DeepDelight/Thread2/thread2_notes.md

 + Create a couple of questions related, e.g. Which team won the 2022 world cup?
 + Test the questions and report what you find in the result/answers.

+### 9/1/2023 Notes:

+* Observation:
+    * Answer accuracy varies
+    * Long response time to each question
+* TDOD:
+    * Split the long FIFA document into multiple documents mannually (small and structured/specific for certain questions).
+    * Load documents from within a directory.
+    * Test the same questions again.

 ## Additional Resources

 ### Data